 - The ACCESS for ELLs® is required once per year with all students who are English language learners.
 It assesses students’ progress in attaining English proficiency.
 An alternate ACCESS is also available for English language learners who also have significant cognitive disabilities.

 - The Universal Screeners are a set of procedures and measures for assessing the acquisition of early literacy skills.
 They are designed to be short (one minute) fluency measures used to regularly monitor the development of early literacy and early reading skills.
 This screener is given 3 times per year to students in Sweetwater #1.

 - Common assessments are given to students in all grade levels and subject areas in Sweetwater #1.
 All assessments are aligned to the Wyoming Content and Performance Standards.
 These assessments are designed by subject area committees (SAC) comprised of representatives from every grade level and all subject areas.
 The draft common assessments are published and validated district-wide for a year.
-Using feedback from all staff, the assessments are revised and made available to all teachers via Unified Classroom for online administration or SharePoint for paper/pencil administration.
+Using feedback from all staff, the assessments are revised and made available to all teachers.
+Collection of common assessment data has been piloted and will be implemented 2020-2021.

 Growth refers to a change in the achievement for students as they progress from year-to year.
 Growth is the mean student growth percentile (MGP) in reading and math combined for all students in grades four through eleven as measured from the prior year state assessment to current years state assessment.
 Sweetwater #1 has two schools who are exceeding targets in growth and six schools who are meeting growth targets.
 Also, there are six schools who are below target in growth.
 To see growth in all schools, please see the chart below.

 Graduation rates are released to the public every year in January.
 The rates are determined by the students who begin with the district in 9th grade and finish in four consecutive years.
 Please click on the link below to see Sweetwater #1 graduation data.